ramalok/amplicon_processing/README.md

       python
       perl

-NB: If Usearch 64bits is not available, Vsearch and Usearch 32bits (free) are combined.
+* If Usearch 64bits is not available, Vsearch and Usearch 32bits (free) are combined.

 ### 2) SSU Databases
       SILVA 11x :http://www.arb-silva.de/download/archive/